-We hardly ever go to the movies, but Huski Pics oozed with character we couldn’t resist.
+We hardly ever go to the movies, but Huski Pics oozed with a character we couldn’t resist.
 We caught The Orient Express – what else could we do?
 It was a fabulous relaxed night and budget friendly to boot.
 We arrived early and chatted with the friendly owners behind the candy counter.

 Watching movies in a historical picture theatre is a charming thing to do.
 We wouldn’t normally have chosen to see The Orient Express.
 Serendipity decided for us and we loved it.
 I’m sure the novelty of the theatre added to our enjoyment.
 Just Do It.